 Combustion is a process of the rapid chemical reaction between fuel and the air.
 This process results in the generation of heat and light.
 In IC Engine, there are different stages of combustion for different engines.
 In this post, we are going to focus on stages of combustion in CI engine.
-Combustion stages in SI engines are completely different than the CI engines.
+Stages of combustion in SI engine are completely different than the CI engines.

 In CI or compression ignition engine, in the compression stroke, only air is compressed at very high pressure and temperature.
 The compression ratio used is in the range of 12 to 120.